mako-framework/docs/05_packages/01_packages.md

 --------------------------------------------------------

-<a id="configuration_i18n_and_views"></a>
+<a id="configuration_i18n_tasks_and_views"></a>

-### Configuration, i18n and views
+### Configuration, i18n, tasks and views

-Package can also have their own configuration files, language strings and views.
+Packages can also have their own configuration files, language strings and views.
 The directory tree below shows you the default directory structure but you can change it if you want to.
 All you have to do is override the appropriate ```get*Path``` method in your package class.

  	├─ config/
  	|  └─ ...